 The now-venerable Lady Thalia series began this year with E. Joyce and N. Cormier's Lady Thalia and the Seraskier Sapphires.
-[401] The Lady Thalia series has never won but has always been close.
-It follows a clever thief from an older time who must scope out locations with the help of a friend and pull off heists while avoiding the police.
+[Joyce and Cormier 2021] The Lady Thalia series has never won but has always been close.
+It follows a clever thief from an older time who must sneak into locations with the help of a friend and pull off heists while avoiding the police.

-Kaemi Velatet released Queenlash, [810] a stream-of-consciousness epic involving Cleoptra and arranged in chapter form with few linkages between them but within each chapter the links form a kind of web.
+Kaemi Velatet released Queenlash, [Velatet 2021] a stream-of-consciousness epic involving Cleopatra and arranged in chapter form with few linkages between them but within each chapter the links form a kind of web.
 This game is a favorite of noted IF critic Mike Russo, who became particularly prolific in the 2020's despite being part of the community much earlier.

-This year also saw a game by Anssi Räisänen called So I Was Short Of Cash And Took On A Quest, [636] who was also one of the earliest Spring Thing authors, entering a game back in 2003.
+This year also saw a game by Anssi Räisänen called $So\ I\ Was\ Short\ Of\ Cash\ And\ Took\ On\ A\ Quest, [Räisänen 2021]$ who was also one of the earliest Spring Thing authors, entering a game back in 2003.

-This year saw 47 games and a sharp uptick in quality.
-The increased size became fairly difficulty for the organizer, who added new rules limiting entries to one per person and less than 100 MB of storage size.
+This year saw forty-seven games and a sharp uptick in quality.
+The increased size became fairly difficult for the organizer, who added new rules limiting entries to one per person and less than 100 MB of storage size.
 This would be Aaron's last year organizing the competition.

-One winner this year was Agnieszka Trzaska with her second winning game, The Bones of Rosalinda.[786]
-This game has you play as an animate skeleton that can detach individual bones and parts to act independently.
-It spawned a sequel, The Trials of Rosalinda.[787]
+One winner this year was Agnieszka Trzaska with her second winning game, $The\ Bones\ of\ Rosalinda.^{[{\rm Trzaska}\ 2022]}$ This game has you play as an animate skeleton that can detach individual bones and parts to act independently.
+It spawned a sequel, $The\ Trials\ of\ Rosalinda.^{[{\rm Trzaska}\ 2024]}$

-The second was Fairest[819] by Amanda Walker.
-She had just come off of an IFComp where she placed in the top 5 with What Heart Heard of, Ghost Guessed,[821] and would later win the XYZZY Best Game award for that IFComp game.
+The second was Fairest [Walker 2022a] by Amanda Walker.
+She had just come off of an IFComp where she placed in the top five with What Heart Heard of, Ghost Guessed, [Walker 2021] and would later win the XYZZY Best Game award for that IFComp game.
 This game, Fairest, is a fairy-tales mishmash that manages to emphasize the darkness in old tales while lending humor to the whole affair, including breaking the fourth wall.

-Several authors debuted in this Spring Thing who would later be heavily involved in the community, including Pinkunz (who would later take over the XYZZY Awards) with $A\ D\ R\ I\ F\ T$ , [591] Sophia de Augustine (prolific author and Neo-Interactive Cocreator) with Sweetpea and groggydog (frequent Spring Thing entrant and experimental author) with $Super\ Mega\ Tournament\ Arc.$ [311]
+Several authors debuted in this Spring Thing who would later be heavily involved in the community, including Pinkunz (who would later take over the

+XYZZY Awards) with A~D~R~I~F~T, [Pinkunz 2022] Sophia de Augustine (prolific author and Neo-Interactive Cocreator) with Sweetpea [Augustine 2022] and groggydog (frequent Spring Thing entrant and experimental author) with Super~Mega~Tournament~Arc!. [groggydog 2022]

-Computerfriend[653] by Kit Riemer was a well-received game that was nominated for Best Game in the XYZZY awards.
+Computerfriend^[Riemer 2022] by Kit Riemer was a well-received game that was nominated for Best Game in the XYZZY awards.
 It's a twine game with animation and colors that is set in a post-apocalyptic world with a computer therapist that has been assigned to you.

-Many other great games by well-known authors were released, including another Lady Thalia game (Lady Thalia and the Rose of Rocroi), [400] Bitter Karella's The Legend of Horse Girl, [404] Christopher Merriner's Custard & Mustard's Big Adventure, [488] Autumn Chen's New Year's Eve, 2019, [119] Tours

-$Roust\ Torus^{[688]}$ by Andrew Schultz, Kaemi's $Manifest\ No,^{[809]}$ and $Wry^{[536]}$ by Olaf Nowacki, among others.
+Many other great games by well-known authors were released, including another Lady Thalia game (Lady Thalia and the Rose of Rocroi), Joyce and Cormier 2022] Bitter Karella's The Legend of Horse Girl, [Karella 2022] Christopher Merriner's Custard & Mustard's Big Adventure, [Merriner 2022] Autumn Chen's New Year's Eve, 2019, [Chen 2022a] Tours Roust Torus [Schultz 2022] by Andrew Schultz, Kaemi's Manifest No, [Velatet 2022] and Wry [Nowacki 2022] by Olaf Nowacki, among others.